shapeoko/Shapeoko_2/README.md

 - [ ] Publish Generic Drawing Files (DXF Format)
 - [ ] Publish Assembly Instructions (Outline Format)
 - [ ] Publish Formatted Assembly Instructions

+_This is the beginning of this repository.
+Information will be added as it becomes available and time permits._